wbsoft/parce/docs/source/highlighting.rst

 :meth:`~parce.formatter.AbstractFormatter.format_ranges`.

 Optionally, you can inherit from Formatter to implement useful other methods.
-In :mod:`parce.out` there are some modules implementing often used formatting utilities.
+In :mod:`parce.out` there are some modules containing often used formatting utilities.